Relm4/Relm4/relm4-examples/README.md

 + simple_manual: A simple counter app that doesn't use relm4-macros.

-+ components: A simple app that counts up or down and also has two components that hide and show each other.
-This demonstrates how to use components that can send messages to each other but are fully independent apart from that.

 + tracker: A simple app that shows two images that can are randomly selected from a list of icons.
 The app uses a tracker for efficient UI updates.

 + factory and grid_factory: Simple apps that use a factory to create and update widgets.
 Factories brings the concept of trackers to collections.
 A `FactoryVec` can be modified during the update method just like a normal vector and during the view function the factory will update only the affected widgets.
 To know how to update the widgets the `FactoryPrototype` trait is used to define the functions needed to generate, update and remove widgets.

++ factory_advanced: A more advanced factoy example that uses a `FactoryVecDeque`

++ components: A simple app that uses a component for the header bar and a component for a close alert dialog.

 + future: A small app that demonstrates how futures can be executed in relm4 by using the surf crate to download HTML from websites.
 Sadly this doesn't work for tokio (async-std and similar are fine though) but you can still spawn a thread that runs your asynchronous code inside a tokio runtime.